What Is Malware & Why Is It So Dangerous? Full 2024 Guide

 Malware vs. virus — what’s the difference?

-Viruses are malware, but there are many other malware that aren’t viruses.
+Viruses are malware, but there are many forms of malware that aren’t viruses.
 There’s often misunderstanding about what these two terms actually mean simply because a lot of people use them interchangeably.

-However, malware is technically a catch-all term used to refer to any kind of malicious software, including viruses, adware, spyware, trojans, etc., that seeks to obtain unauthorized access to a computer, tablet, or mobile devices usually with the goal of damaging, exploiting, or stealing sensitive information from the infected device.
+However, malware is technically a catch-all term used to refer to any kind of malicious software, including viruses, adware, spyware, trojans, etc.

 A good antivirus will be able to detect and remove all types of malware, including viruses.
 Norton is an especially reliable antivirus with perfect malware detection rates.